lucian-ilie/Seq-InSite/README.md

 # System requirement
 Seq-InSite is developed under Linux environment with python 3.8.

-Recommended RAM: > 24GB.
-The RAM requirement mainly depends on the length of the input sequence.
+Recommended RAM for testing: > 24GB and for training: >110 GB The RAM requirement mainly depends on the length of the input sequence.

+Recommended GPU for testing: p100 with 16 GB of memory and for training: t4 with 16 GB of memory.

 # Installation
 1. clone the source code of Seq-InSite